-In my monthly accountability group, the Designers Roundtable, several other designers do similar work to me.
+In my monthly accountability group, the Creatives Roundtable, several other designers do similar work to me.
 By thinking of them as partners, I can learn from them, be inspired by them, refer work back and forth, bounce ideas off them, etc…

 - Clean design with pops of color